John Orsino: San Francisco Giants

+Baltimore Orioles

-He was acquired along with Stu Miller and Mike McCormick by the Orioles from the Giants for Jack Fisher, Billy Hoeft and Jimmie Coker on December 15, 1962.
-His best season was 1963, when he had career highs in games played (116), hits (103), at bats (379), home runs (19), runs batted in (56), runs scored (53), and on-base percentage (.349).
+On December 15, 1962, Orsino was acquired along with Stu Miller and Mike McCormick by the Orioles from the Giants for Jack Fisher, Billy Hoeft and Jimmie Coker.
+His best major league season was 1963, when he had career highs in games played (116), hits (103), at bats (379), home runs (19), runs batted in (56), runs scored (53), and on-base percentage (.349).
 The Orioles had a good year, winning 86 games and losing 76.

+In 1964, Orsino split time as starting catcher with Dick Brown and Charlie Lau (for whom the Orioles traded in June after Orsino was injured).
+Orsino suffered a broken hand in late May that required surgery.
+Orsino did come back in the 1964 season, but he never again matched his 1963 numbers during his career.

 At Memorial Stadium on September 12, 1964, Orsino was the Orioles starting catcher in a rare battle of complete game one-hitters, between Baltimore's Frank Bertaina and Bob Meyer of the Kansas City Athletics.
 Orsino doubled to lead off the bottom of the eighth inning of the scoreless game, and teammate Bob Saverine came in to pinch run for him.
 Saverine advanced to third on a Bertaina sacrifice bunt, and then scored when Jackie Brandt hit a sacrifice fly.